3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 I pondered the mystery of how you connect the dots between an eccentric composer who is most well known for his work on movie scores and a trendy rap artist.
 Turns out, it's not that much of a mystery at all.
-In an [episode of _What's In My Bag_ with Amoeba records](https://youtu.be/qnhbHFgagIM) , Jon Brion says "You know, my complaint about most people who make records and go out and shove their shit down people's throats is that... all I see them doing is giving me their impression of what they think they're supposed to be doing.
+In an [episode of _What's In My Bag_ with Amoeba records](https://youtu.be/qnhbHFgagIM) Jon Brion says, "You know, my complaint about most people who make records and go out and shove their shit down people's throats is that... all I see them doing is giving me their impression of what they think they're supposed to be doing.
 And it's what bores me about 99.999% of people who make stuff."
 For a man who said that to clear his calendar and